 “I find it super important to reach as many youths as possible.
 Over the years, what I've learned is that representation counts.
 It counts not as far as a number but as far as self-efficacy.
 The trauma attached to having an adverse childhood can be crippling, so for me, it's important to be a crutch, a push, an inspiration, a motivation and anything else in between, that will help them push past it to thrive.”

 For Day of Empowerment, you talk to the young women of Ticket to Dream Foundation about healing from within in order to find themselves, what further advice would you give these girls about how to begin to accomplish this?

-“The first steps to this getting to this healing is accepting that what happened, happened and forgiving yourself.
-I say forgive yourself because those things that may have been a part of our pain we've played a part in, we've either stayed silent or gave chance after chance to those who didn't deserve it.
-Acceptance that it happened in the first place and that it is only a piece of your story.
-I would also say that remembering that it’s a slow process and that you actually have the power to create positive experiences.
+“The first steps to healing are accepting that what happened, happened and forgiving yourself.
+I say forgive yourself because those things that may have been a part of our pain, we've played a part in, we've either stayed silent or gave chance after chance to those who didn't deserve it.
+Accept that it happened in the first place and that it is only a piece of your story.
+I would also say remember that it’s a slow process and that you actually have the power to create positive experiences.
 Knowing your power as a creator (artist of your life!) is a major key.
 I create all the opportunities I've encountered; whether it's through sharing or fostering amazing relationships.
 Say yes to what feeds your spirit and no to things that drain it--- Put you first but with humanity in mind.”

 Was there any person or motivating force in your life that helped you through your time of adversity and how you were able to push past it?